mrirecon/ox-bart/README.md

 These tools use the GE Orchestra API.
 The Orchestra SDK is copyright GE Healthcare

 ## Requirements
-*  Tested with BART v0.3.01, v0.4.01, (and up to commit 5ea0a5a).
+*  Tested with BART v0.6.00 (e1a4303).
 Currently does not support CUDA builds (trivial fix)
-*  Tested with Ox v1.8 (older versions not currently supported)
+*  Tested with Ox v1.10 (older versions not currently supported)
 *  Requires cmake 3.6 or higher

 ## Building